Jalez/Database-programs/README.md

 # Database-programs
-Folder for the (mostly student) projects (to be) where focus has been on using databases
+Folder for the (mostly TUNI so far) projects (to be) where focus has been on using databases